iovation/launchkey-python/README.rst

 Description
 -----------

-Use to more easily interact with iovation's TruValidate Multifactor Authentication API.
+Use to more easily interact with TransUnion's TruValidate Multifactor Authentication API.

 A more in-depth look at this SDK can be found at the official docs_.